Fatwa: Process of iftāʾ

 The legal theory of the fatwa was formulated in the classical texts of usul al-fiqh (principles of jurisprudence), while more practical guidelines for muftis were found in manuals called adab al-mufti or adab al-fatwa (etiquette of the mufti/fatwa).

 Fatwas are issued in response to a query.
 They can range from a simple yes/no answer to a book-length treatise.
 A short fatwa may state a well-known point of law in response to a question from a lay person, while a "major" fatwa may give a judgment on an unprecedented case, detailing the legal reasoning behind the decision.
 Queries to muftis were supposed to address real and not hypothetical situations and be formulated in general terms, leaving out names of places and people.
 Since a mufti was not supposed to inquire into the situation beyond the information included in the query, queries regarding contentious matters were often carefully constructed to elicit the desired response.
 A mufti's understanding of the query commonly depended on their familiarity with local customs and colloquialisms.
 In theory, if the query was unclear or not sufficiently detailed for a ruling, the mufti was supposed to state these caveats in their response.

 Fatwas were solicited by men and women from all social classes.
 A mufti could be an obscure scholar, who occasionally replied to queries from people in his neighborhood, or, at the other extreme, a famous jurist or a powerful state official.
 The level of technical detail supplied in a fatwa, such as citations of sources or specification of legal methodologies employed, depended on the technical level of the petitioner.
 In theory, a petitioner was supposed to verify the mufti's scholarly reputation, but mufti manuals (adab al-mufti) recognized that it would be difficult for a lay person to do so, and advised the petitioner to trust their sense of the mufti's piety and ideally follow the advice of a single scholar known for exemplary morals.
 The mufti was often a well-known figure in his neighborhood.
 Some petitioners could choose among several local muftis, while others had to or chose to travel to receive a fatwa.
 Judges commonly sent letters to solicit fatwas from prominent jurists in another town or even country.
-Sunni legal theory generally permits the petioner to obtain a fatwa from multiple jurists on the same query, provided that it addresses a real and not hypothetical situation.
+Sunni legal theory generally permits the petitioner to obtain a fatwa from multiple jurists on the same query, provided that it addresses a real and not hypothetical situation.
 Some petitioners sought out a second fatwa because they were unsatisfied with the first, and the two sides in a legal dispute generally each sought to obtain a fatwa that would support their position.
 Muftis often consulted another mufti on difficult cases, though this practice was not foreseen by legal theory, which saw futya as a transaction between one qualified jurist and one "unqualified" petitioner.